-Donald Trump’s Twitter Mistake: Rattles Folks On Two Shores [Opinion]
+Donald Trump’s Twitter Mistake Rattles Folks On Two Shores [Opinion]

 — Ivanka Trump (@IvankaTrump) January 19, 2017

 Taking advantage of her new found fame, she went to town.
-Majic once worked for the opposition Labour Party and she’s now a council worker in Brighton.
-With this background, it sounds like she’s used to advocating for things she holds dear and it appears one of those things is climate change.
+Majic once worked for the opposition Labour Party, and she’s now a council worker in Brighton.
+With this background, it sounds like she’s used to advocating for things she holds dear, and it appears one of those things is climate change.

 Majic tweeted data supporting the human-induced climate theory.
 She tweeted that 90 percent of all publishing scientists and 97.5 percent of all publishing climatologists back this theory, according to the Irish Times.
 It was apparent that Trump made a mistake.
 Considering the man has a lot on his plate these days with the leader of the free world about to be a tittle he will slip into, some would say it’s understandable.
 Majik finally did too, but not until she offered up a little reprimand for the future U.S. president.